 - Employees have more control and, by having physical access, can potentially bypass security restrictions or cause the computer to diverge from the IT-mandated state

 - Uploading large files can be arduous for employees with slow, asymmetric Internet connection

 CTERA is the only global file system vendor to have a unified solution for both VDI users and WFH laptops.

 For laptop users, we recommend CTERA Drive, an agent for Windows and Mac that incorporates smart caching technology that delivers fast and secure file access to remote workers.
-The cloud file system is presented as an infinite local drive on the user’s PC.
-Smart pre-fetching keeps frequently accessed data local using a configurable and scalable cache for optimal productivity and performance – even over poor Internet links and without requiring a VPN.
+The cloud file system is presented as an infinite local drive on the usormance – even over poor Internet links and without requiring a VPN.er’s PC.
+Smart pre-fetching keeps frequently accessed data local using a configurable and scalable cache for optimal productivity and perf

 For VDI users, one CTERA Edge Filer is deployed near each of your VDI clusters (or cloud-based DaaS solutions like Amazon Workspaces).
 The Edge Filer provides access to the user home folders and shared project folders over SMB protocol.
 The files are synchronized between the edge filers and the global file system, ensuring business continuity and facilitating collaboration between VDI and laptop users at different geographic locations.